AUSTRALIAN DRESSAGE PARALYMPIAN

 Although she confesses that she loves competing, her true joy lies in training her horses with kindness, respect, and correct riding techniques.
 Victoria has developed strong bonds with all her horses, which have been admired by people worldwide.

 Queens And Their Foals

-With the ongoing popularity of the stud's horses and the demand for foals, Victoria and Michael shifted their focus more recently towards breeding, which had always been in the background due to their busy schedules and Victoria's focus on the Paralympic Games.
-Whilst Victoria is known for her connections with stallions, the broodmares are, as she explains, 'my queens, I adore them!'.
-Each day you will see Victoria spending time with the foals, teaching them life skills, which she takes pride in knowing that they are raised in a loving environment, bred with a purpose and have their parent's exceptional temperaments.
+Victoria and Michael have recently shifted their focus towards breeding due to the increasing popularity of their stud's horses and the demand for foals.
+Breeding had always been in the background due to their busy schedules and Victoria's focus on the Paralympic Games.
+Although Victoria is known for her connections with stallions, she regards the broodmares as her queens and adores them.
+Victoria spends time with the foals, teaching them life skills.
+She takes pride in knowing that they're raised in a loving environment, bred with a purpose, and inherit their parents' exceptional temperaments.

 One week from the 2016 Rio Paralympic Games European qualifiers, Victoria was diagnosed with a life threatening neck condition - Basilar Invagination.
 Victoria experienced neurological symptoms after arriving home from a training trip in England - loss of balance, tingling and paralysis.
 Listening to the pleas from 5 of Australia's best neurosurgeons, Victoria withdrew from the Rio Paralympic Games campaign, for which she was short-listed.
 CELERE, based then in England, made his way home to Australia, which was Victoria's only wish - to have him home.

 After lengthy investigations, neurosurgeons suggested that Victoria's C1 and C2 vertebrates had naturally fused, which saved her life.
 The Odontoid peg (top of the spine) had migrated into Victoria's skull, missing the brain by 0.33mm, and the Odontoid was pressing against the brainstem and spinal cord, which it continues to do.